BlogCategoriesCompareAbout

 • Color coding: Different data types use different colored connections

-• Compatibility: You can only connect compatible input/output types
+• Compatibility: Only compatible input/output types connect

-Key Queue Features:
+Queue Features:

 • Clear Queue: Removes all pending generations